 - 1. We do not place infants to sleep with bottles. - 2.
 Infants (younger than 12 months) should be placed on their backs on the hard mattresses that are in the cribs.
 There should not be any items in the cribs, this includes blankets, stuffed animals, pillows, toys, etc. There is no use of infant sleep positioner, unless ordered by a physician. - 3.
 Remove all items from the infant before placing them on their backs in the crib (i.e. bibs, hair bows, etc.) - 4.
 We do allow pacifiers but no pacifier attachments. - 5.
 If infants roll in their sleep to a different position they are allowed to stay, but staff must always place infants on their backs to sleep.
 We put a note on the crib of the infant if they are able to roll back and forth. - 6.
 The cribs no longer have movable sides.
 All cribs are consumer product safety approved cribs or other approved sleep spaces for infants.
-Each infant has their own designated crib.
+Each infant has their own designated crib. - 7.

-- 7. Staff should be using the rocking chair in the sleeping room any time there are children sleeping.
 Staff should be able to hear and see the infants, toddlers, and twos at all times. - 8.
 Infants are not placed or left in car seats, strollers, swings, or toys if sleeping.
 If infants arrive sleeping in equipment not designed for infant sleep, the infant must be removed and placed in appropriate infant sleep equipment. - 9.
 All staff completed SIDS training.